 - Flatten chicken to 1/4-in. thickness; sprinkle with salt and pepper.
 Top each with prosciutto and cheese.
 Roll up and tuck in ends; secure with toothpicks.

-- Transfer to an 11-in. x 7-in. baking dish coated with cooking spray.
+- Transfer to an 11x7-in. baking dish coated with cooking spray.
 Sprinkle with bread crumbs.
 Bake, uncovered, at 350° for 35-45 minutes or until juices run clear.
-Yield: 4 servings.